cite-architecture/CitablePhysicalText.jl/docs/src/dsecollection.md

 coll = DSECollection(dseurn, dselabel, triplelist)
 ```

-Alternatively, you can construct a `DSECollection` directly from a CEX source (as illustrated below).
+Alternatively, you can construct a `DSECollection` directly from a CEX source (as illustrated below, and on the following page).

 ## A citable object